Lashkar’s Bengal recruitment module: NIA nets Karnataka man

 In September the NIA had arrested one Tania Praveen and said that she was part of the 70 Jihadi social media groups.
 Tania, a resident of District North 24 Parganas, West Bengal had converted to Islam after being radicalised.
 She was arrested by the West Bengal police, following which the NIA took over the investigation.

-She was a college student and got radicalised in the cyberspace by Pakistan based cadres of the Lashkar.
+She was a college student and got radicalised in cyberspace by Pakistan based cadres of the Lashkar.

 Tania, gradually became part of about 70 jihadi groups on social media, which propagated terrorist ideology advocating skewed version of Islamic Jihad with an aim to further radicalise and recruit impressionable Muslim youth, the NIA said in its chargesheet.